Soap bark

 This section has been translated automatically.

-Soap bark, also known as Panama bark, consists of the dried, cut bark of trunks of the soap bark tree (Quillaja saponaria), largely freed from cork and outer bark.
-This tree belongs to the rose family.
-The home of the soap bark tree is Chile, Bolivia and Peru.
+Soap bark, also known as Panama bark, consists of the dried, cut bark of the trunks of the soap bark tree (Quillaja saponaria), which has been largely stripped of cork and outer bark.
+This belongs to the rose family.
+The soap bark tree is native to Chile, Bolivia and Peru.
 It is cultivated in southern Europe.

 Spectrum of action